 - The ageing of accounts receivable is monitored to ensure that receivables are being collected in a timely manner.
 Should any issues be identified management will be asked to actively engage with the customer to either collect the debt or impair the receivable should this become necessary.
 The Board of Directors must approve any significant bad debt write-offs.
-On a sixmonthly basis management and the Board of Directors review actual bad debts written off and reviews the current ageing profile of the accounts receivable to determine future estimated credit losses. - Loans and Advances owing to the Group from Rosa Foods Limited have scheduled interest payments due as well as a requirement to make an agreed repayment of principal.
-In order to ascertain credit risk and determine any estimated credit losses the Board of Directors monitors the following: individually for both exposures: - Whether the interest payments have been received on time; - o Whether the agreed principal repayments have been received on time; - o Regular assessments as to the value of collateral securities and guarantees held by the Group.
+On a sixmonthly basis management and the Board of Directors review actual bad debts written off and reviews the current ageing profile of the accounts receivable to determine future estimated credit losses. - The credit rating of the Registered Bank where cash and short-term deposits are held is regularly reviewed.